What are some common data analytics jobs? Where could a career in data take you? Find out in this guide.

 In larger organizations especially, they tend to comprise two separate positions.
 The primary focus of a business analyst is to analyze and optimize the overall functioning of the business.
 This might include evaluating an existing business model, determining how best to distribute employees across the organization, and investigating where expenditure can be reduced.
 As a business analyst, you’ll not only be required to source and analyze data; you’ll also be heavily involved in strategic decision-making and shaping the overall direction of the company.

 Business analyst roles generally require at least one year of experience, but again this varies from company to company.
 You might choose to move into a business analyst role once you’ve gained some initial data analytics experience.
-The average salary for a business analyst in the United States is $79,996 USD.
+The average salary for a business analyst in the United States is $79,996 USD, and you can find more in-depth salary insights in this complete business analyst salary guide.

 3. Data scientist